dlt-hub/dlt/docs/website/docs/intro.md

 ## Who is `dlt` for?

-### Why does the data team love dlt?
+### Why does the data team love `dlt`?

 - Automated maintenance - with schema inference and evolution and alerts, and with short declarative code, maintenance becomes simple.
 - Run anywhere - Run on Airflow, serverless functions, anywhere that python goes data flows.
 No special requirements, scales on micro and large infra alike.
-- dlt offers a user-friendly, declarative interface that removes knowledge obstacles for beginners while empowering senior professionals.
+- `dlt` offers a user-friendly, declarative interface that removes knowledge obstacles for beginners while empowering senior professionals.

-### By automating a large core of data engineering work, dlt solves different problems for different people
+### By automating a large core of data engineering work, `dlt` solves different problems for different people

-- For organisations: dlt unleashes a tidal wave of transformation around usage and curation of datasets.
+- For organisations: `dlt` unleashes a tidal wave of transformation around usage and curation of datasets.
-- For tech leads: dlt is a game changer that enables all your team quickly build "masterpiece-grade" pipelines faster and more robust than they would build the usual throwaway code.
+- For tech leads: `dlt` is a game changer that enables all your team quickly build "masterpiece-grade" pipelines faster and more robust than they would build the usual throwaway code.
-- For engineers, dlt is a groundbreaking force that streamlines their work, banishes errors, notifies contract changes, leaving a trail of awe and amazement in its wake.
+- For engineers, `dlt` is a groundbreaking force that streamlines their work, banishes errors, notifies contract changes, leaving a trail of awe and amazement in its wake.
-- For data scientists and analysts, dlt is the light on the path to data discovery, structuring and usage.
+- For data scientists and analysts, `dlt` is the light on the path to data discovery, structuring and usage.
-- For data producers, dlt serves as an all-in-one "data contract and pipeline solution," that enables delivering governed data.
+- For data producers, `dlt` serves as an all-in-one "data contract and pipeline solution," that enables delivering governed data.

 Read more about use cases by persona here: [User guides](user-guides).